Best practices: Cluster policies

 Learn more

-To learn more about Cluster Policies on Databricks, see Manage cluster policies and our blog on cluster policies: Allow Simple Cluster Creation with Full Admin Control Using Cluster Policies.
+To learn more about compute policies on Databricks, see Create and manage compute policies and our blog on compute policies: Allow Simple Cluster Creation with Full Admin Control Using Cluster Policies.